monolipo/politicalcovid19/README.md

 ### Data Source
 #### 2018 Elections

-THe data was retrieved from TSE using the website "Gazeta do Povo" and compiled at: https://especiais.gazetadopovo.com.br/eleicoes/2018/resultados/mapa-eleitoral-de-presidente-por-municipios-2turno/
+The data was retrieved from TSE using the website "Gazeta do Povo" and compiled at: https://especiais.gazetadopovo.com.br/eleicoes/2018/resultados/mapa-eleitoral-de-presidente-por-municipios-2turno/

 #### COVID19 Deaths confirmed by state